 How Much Tension is Enough?

 If you can, grab a club and grip it as tight as you can, what do you notice?
 If you notice your arms tensing up then you’re seeing the effect of gripping too tightly.
 Keep that tight grip and practice a few swings if you have enough room.
 You should start to notice how your arms are tensing, then your shoulders.

 A tense grip can easily lead to a domino effect throughout the upper body, if one section is too tense, it can lead to the adjoining section to become tense too, especially through the backswing and downswing.
 This tension results in an un-natural motion in the swing, stopping a proper follow through, which ultimately robs you of clubhead speed!

 The less tense your grip on the golf club is, the less tension your body will have throughout the golf swing.
 And guess what, the more clubhead speed you’ll be able to generate!

-Smooth like butter! 🙂 As you can see, you really don’t have to exert yourself for a fluid tension free golf swing!
+You really don’t have to exert yourself for a fluid tension free golf swing!
 Think about the grip as if you’re holding a small bird, you don’t want to grip too tightly as you’ll kill it.
 Grip it softly, but firm enough to keep it safe!